solariumphp/solarium/docs/client-and-adapters.md

 ### Authentication

-The Http, Curl and Pecl adapter support authentication.
+The Http and Curl adapter support authentication.
 To use this set the authentication on the request object using the setAuthentication() method.

-For the ZendHttp adapter you set the authentication using the ZendHttp api or config.
+### HTTP request timeout handling

+Setting a timeout for the HTTP request handling is the responsibility of the Adapters.
+The two build-in Adapters `Curl` and `Http` are implementing `TimeoutAwareInterface` and expose a `setTimeout` method to give you control over the timeout value that is used.

+If you are using any other adapter like the build-in `Psr18Adapter` you need to take care of handling the timeouts yourself and configure the HTTP client properly that is used to perform the requests.

 Endpoints
 ---------